Ranikhet Travel Guide

 Historical Account

 Talking about history of Ranikhet, this is the very place where Raja Sudhardev won over Queen Padmini and chose this place for her residence.
-The British fell in love with this place as did Raja Sudhardev at one time, and made it the headquarters for their regiment.
+The British fell in love with this place and made it the headquarters for their regiment.
 They also enjoyed it as a retreat for escape from the oppressive heat of the plains.
 Now, it is an army cantonment hill station, located in the Almora district of Uttarakhand.

 Jhula Devi Temple